vishal804/dothraki_speak/README.md

-This is an English to Dothraki translater APP
+This app convert your text from English to Dothraki language